What kind of GIS certification is available?

 The main difference between the two is that Esri technical certifications are test-based.
 Even though GISP has exams, it also checks your work and volunteering experience.

 Lastly, you have to pass the GISCI Geospatial Core Technical Knowledge Exam.
 There are practice exams available to test out your knowledge beforehand.
 You will also have to provide a fee and proof that you fulfilled this criteria.
 If you fulfill the necessary requirements, you will be GISP certified.

 Esri Technical Certification

 The Esri Technical Certificate is a relatively new program.
-Contrary to the GISP which focuses on your experience and involvement, the Esri Technical Certification is completely knowledge-focused and exam-based.
+Unlike GISP which focuses on experience and involvement, the Esri Technical Certification is completely knowledge-focused and exam-based.

 There are three domains where you can attain GIS certification:

-1) Desktop – Tests basic ArcGIS concepts such as visualizing, managing and analyzing geospatial data.
+- For the Desktop exam, it tests basic ArcGIS concepts such as visualizing, managing and analyzing geospatial data.

-2) Developer – Evaluates engine application development for ArcGIS and building desktop or web GIS applications.
+- The Developer exam evaluates engine application development for ArcGIS and building desktop or web GIS applications.

-3) Enterprise – Exams are based on enterprise geodatabase management, enterprise system design and enterprise administration.
+- Lastly, the Enterprise exams evaluate enterprise geodatabase management, system design and administration.